 Neuromarketing is slowly gaining traction with many business leaders recognizing its ability to predict the future success of products and services, thereby helping them develop more customer-centric products and effective advertisements.

 Due to its considerable cost, only major corporations have utilized this technique when designing their products and marketing campaigns.
 Tech giants Google and MediaVest partnered with biometric researcher NeuroFocus, to evaluate how users respond to their InVideo advertisements.
 Microsoft uses EEG to understand its users’ interaction with personal computers and laptops.
 With the help of neuromarketing, Paypal discovered that speed and convenience focus advertising triggered a higher response from the participants than advertising focused on security and safety.

 How can neuromarketing help organisations?

-- With the growth of inbound marketing, marketing and organisations have become customer-centric.
-This has led to the adoption of a more holistic approach to consumer behaviour, and has made marketing a modern-day necessity.
+With the growth of inbound marketing, marketing strategies and company culture have become customer-centric.
+This has led to the adoption of a more holistic approach to consumer behaviour and has made marketing a modern-day necessity.
 Integrating neuroscience into the marketing strategy can help businesses achieve better customer satisfaction, and help them to connect with their customers on an emotional level.

-- Neuromarketing can help businesses navigate complex customer journeys and growing customer expectations with greater precision.
+Neuromarketing can help businesses navigate complex customer journeys and grow customer expectations with greater precision.

 Neuromarketing is here to stay.
 Neuroscience can help businesses to understand the human emotions behind a customer’s buying decisions.
 This can have a big impact on how brands approach product design and advertising.
 At Alkye, we help our clients with their neuromarketing strategies, so that they are able to target their audience more effectively and efficiently.